 Shannon is the Baillie Gifford Chair in the Ethics of Data and Artificial Intelligence and Director of the Centre for Technomoral Futures in the Edinburgh Futures Institute.
 Her research explores how emerging technologies reshape human moral and intellectual character, and maps the ethical challenges and opportunities posed by new uses of data and artificial intelligence.

-Chris is Chair of Design Informatics and Co-Director of the Institute that encompasses researchers working across the disciplines of interaction design, temporal design, anthropology, software engineering and digital architecture.
+Chris is Director of EFI and Chair of Design Informatics and Co-Director of the Institute that encompasses researchers working across the disciplines of interaction design, temporal design, anthropology, software engineering and digital architecture.
 Chris’ research involves extensive collaboration with a wide variety of partners to explore how design provides methods to adapt and create products and services within a networked society, worth more than £65m to date.

 Wendy is Dean of the University of Edinburgh Business School and Professor of Organisational Behaviour.
 Her research focuses on the ways in which gender, age and health interact to affect later-life work and retirement experiences.